-After the decline of the Roman empire the city was occupied by Vandals and Visigoths until it was conquered by the Umayyad Caliphate in 714 during the Moorish conquest of Spain.
+After the fall of the Roman empire, the city was occupied by Vandals and Visigoths until it was conquered by the Umayyad Caliphate in 714 during the Moorish conquest of Spain.

-During the Middle Ages the city became an ecclesiastical enclave and important religious buildings were constructed including Tarragona Cathedral which was built on the site of the Roman temple of Augustus.
+The once important city, underwent a period of steady decline until the twelfth century when it became an ecclesiastical enclave.
+Several important religious buildings were constructed including Tarragona Cathedral which was built on the site of the Roman temple of Augustus.

 Tarragona festivals and events